Free Guide Updated 2026 Teacher Shortage Route

 Apply for your Skilled Worker visa

-Submit your visa application online using the CoS reference number.
+Submit your application online using the CoS reference.
 You will need your passport, English language evidence (B2 level from January 2026), proof of qualifications, and financial evidence.
-Processing typically takes 3 weeks from inside the UK or 8 weeks from abroad.

 Work towards QTS if you don't have it yet

-Once in the UK you can apply for QTS through the direct application route or assessment only.
-Having QTS unlocks progression on the national pay scale and improves job security.
+Once in the UK you can apply for QTS through the direct application or assessment only route.
+QTS unlocks progression on the national pay scale and improves job security.

 Find schools that can sponsor you